ClintKan/ecommerce_terraform_deployment/README.md

 ## Optimization
 - Future improvements could include:
-  - Implementing more advanced monitoring solutions to provide insights into application performance.
-  - Considering the use of containerization (e.g., Docker) for the application deployment to simplify dependency management and scaling.
+  - Considering the use of containerization (e.g., Docker) for the application deployment to simplify the management of app and environment dependency management.
   - Automating the database migrations further within the CI/CD pipeline for smoother updates and changes.
   - Creating two RDS Databases instead of one.
 This would bring about redundancy on all tiers not just the first two layers.
   - Setting up HTTPS - using SSL/TSL certs — for a more secure connection
   - Use Route53 to set up a custom DNS name - i.e. ecommerce.com
   - Using Modules to make the terraform code re-usable.
   - Creating of an S3 bucket to better manage/handle the terraform state file.
 Having a centralized
-  - Better management of the database username & password in my code.
+  - Automating the updating of different components of the application code to reflect the backend IP address of the backend EC2s.

 ## Business Intelligence